undecaf/vue-boilerplate/README.md

 #### End-to-end tests

-Use `tests/e2e/App.test.js` as a template for your E2E tests.
+Use `tests/e2e/*.test.js` as templates for your E2E tests.
 Test files _must_ be named `*.test.js`.

-By default, unit tests run against Chrome.
+By default, E2E tests run against Chrome.
 Edit the `browsers` property in `.testcaferc.json` to select a different browser or multiple browsers.

-Start the development server before running the E2E tests:
+Before running the E2E tests, the development server must be started:

 ```shell script
 npm run serve  # in Webstorm: run 'serve'
 ```

-Then run the E2E tests in a second terminal:
+Then run the E2E tests in a different terminal:

 ```shell script
 npm run test:e2e  # in Webstorm: run 'test:e2e'